 Financial liabilities are recognized on their initial costs after netting off the transaction costs.
-Subsequent to initial recognition, they are measured at amortized cost using the effective interest method by recognising the differences between the initial costs in the income statement through the maturity of the financial liabilities.
+Subsequent to initial recognition, they are measured at amortized cost using the effective interest method by recognising the differences between the initial costs in the statement of income through the maturity of the financial liabilities.